IsQiao/docker-swarm-keepalived/README.md

 Uses [osixia/docker-keepalived](https://github.com/osixia/docker-keepalived).

+## Architecture

+This project consists of two components:

+1. **Operator** (this container): Must run on a manager node to manage the cluster
+   - Discovers nodes with matching `keepalived_group` labels
+   - Creates and manages keepalived services across the cluster
+   - Monitors service health

+2. **Keepalived Services**: Can run on any node (manager or worker)
+   - Actual keepalived instances providing VRRP functionality
+   - Only deployed on nodes with matching `keepalived_group` labels
+   - Handle virtual IP failover

 ## Features

 - **Operator Mode**: Run a single operator instance on master node to manage the entire cluster
 - **Group-based Deployment**: Only deploy keepalived services on nodes with matching `keepalived_group` label
-- **Automatic Service Creation**: Automatically creates keepalived services for each matching manager node
+- **Automatic Service Creation**: Automatically creates keepalived services for each matching node (manager or worker)
-- **Priority Management**: Automatically assigns priorities (leader gets highest priority)
+- **Priority Management**: Uses node label values or default priority 100
 - **Service Monitoring**: Continuous monitoring of keepalived services

 ## Usage